Risks and Disclosures

 Index Token Risk Factors Disclosure

-A purchase of index tokens (AMKT) is subject to a variety of risks, which could cause the index token to lose value over short or long periods of time or be subject to operational disruptions.
-You should expect the index token's price and total return to fluctuate within a wide range.
-Index tokens are subject to the following risks, which could impact index token's price and performance.
+A purchase of AMKT is subject to a variety of risks, which could cause AMKT to lose value over short or long periods of time or be subject to operational disruptions.
+You should expect AMKT’s price and total return to fluctuate within a wide range.
+Index tokens are subject to the following risks, which could impact index token’s price and performance.

-The index token is designed to track the top 25 cryptoassets by market cap and enable broad-based exposure to the entire cryptoasset category with a single ERC-20 token.
-A complete look at index token asset exclusion and inclusion criteria can be found here.
-By receiving exposure to the index token, you receive exposure to the underlying 25 assets that are tracked by the index.
+AMKT is designed to track the top 15 cryptoassets by market cap (“AMKT Underlying Assets”) and enable broad-based exposure to the entire cryptoasset category with a single ERC-20 token.
+A complete look at AMKT asset exclusion and inclusion criteria can be found here.
+By receiving exposure to AMKT, you receive exposure to the underlying 15 assets that are tracked by the AMKT index.
 The index token exclusion and inclusion criteria is based on various inputs which may include price data from various third-party exchanges and markets as well as supply data.
 These inputs may be subject to technological error, manipulative activity, or fraudulent reporting from their initial source.
-The index is based on a flexible set of rules, and includes certain assumptions that may be flawed and/or may adversely impact the index's ability to accurately establish or maintain an index of top cryptocurrencies.
+The index is based on a flexible set of rules, and includes certain assumptions that may be flawed and/or may adversely impact the index’s ability to accurately establish or maintain an index of top cryptocurrencies.
 The failure of one or more of the assumptions built into the index methodology could have an adverse effect on the index token and its corresponding value.

 Market Price vs. Net Asset Value (NAV) Risk